Morality and Well-Being

 What Are the Psychological Connections Between Well-Being and Morality?

 Well-being and morality are inextricably intertwined in philosophical theory.
 However, empirical work on the connections between well-being and morality is in its infancy, leaving many basic questions unanswered.
-As a first step, I am currently investigating whether moral character is associated with well-being.
-In other words, is a life that is good for oneself also one that is good for others, or does doing the right thing come at an inherent cost to the self?
+For example, is a life that is good for oneself also one that is good for others, or is there a tradeoff between well-being and morality?

-To circumvent the limitations of self-reported measures of morality, my latest project uses reputation-based measures of moral character.
-Across three studies, we find that moral people tend to be happier (Sun et al., under review).
-To complement this reputation-based approach, I also plan to use objective behaviors (e.g., pledging to donate 10% of one’s lifetime income to charity, see https://www.givingwhatwecan.org/pledge) as criteria for moral exemplarity in subsequent studies.
+To circumvent the limitations of self-reported measures of morality, my first project in this research program used reputation-based measures of moral character.
+Across three studies, we found that moral people tend to be happier (Sun et al., 2025, JPSP).

 Jessie Sun